CameronKramr/ELEC_576_A0/Report_A0_CKK5.md

 ## Result:

 I performed this task on my Windows PC.
-This was before I configured Anaconda, but hopefully shows what you were looking for.
+This was before I configured Anaconda to my liking, but hopefully shows what you were looking for.

 ![CondaInfo](assets/image-20230912160428290.png)

-I eventually configured a non-root environment on my storage drive so I could actually use Jupyter.
-I find the concept interesting.
-I wonder if the idea was inspired at all by TempleOS.
-That was the first place I saw where code was embedded with notes and assets.

 # Task 2:
 1. *Run **all** of the python commands in the table "Linear Algebra Equivalents"*

 2. *Perform this task in IPython/Jupyter and paste the results into my report

 ## Jupyter Notebook:

 There were so many commands in that section.
-I hope I didn’t miss one.

 \includepdf[pages=-]{Task_2.pdf}